inetrg/inet/showcases/ethernet/preemption/doc/index.rst

    :end-before: Config
    :language: ini

-The priority queue needs two internal queues, for the two traffic categories; to not include queueing delay in the measured end-to-end delay, we also limit the internal queues, disable the shared buffer, and configure a packet dropper TODO function.
+The priority queue needs two internal queues, for the two traffic categories; to limit the queueing time's effect on the measured end-to-end delay, we also configure the length of internal queues to be 4.
+We also disable the shared buffer, and configure a the queue type to be :ned:`DropTailQueue`.
 We configure the priority queue's classifier to classify packets based on the VLAN ID request, which indicates the traffic category.

 .. **TODO** we'll use VLAN tags to indicate the traffic categories.
 The UDP apps put VLAN tags to the packets they create,